 - 16 oz (Large): 120-160 mg of caffeine

-The larger the serving size, the more matcha is typically used, which increases the caffeine content.
-However, it’s important to note that the addition of lavender does not affect the caffeine levels, as lavender contains no caffeine.
+The larger the serving size, the more matcha is typically used, which increases the caffeine in lavender matcha latte.
+However, it’s important to note that the addition of lavender does not affect the caffeine levels, as lavender contains no caffeine

-Factors That Influence the Caffeine Content in Matcha Lattes
+Factors That Influence the caffeine in lavender matcha latte

-Several factors can influence how much caffeine is in your lavender matcha latte.
+Several factors can influence how much caffeine in lavender matcha latte.
 Here are some key factors that can affect the caffeine content:

 1. Quality of Matcha